Fred Sablan

-Fred Sablan is an American musician originally from Cupertino, California, who is best known for formerly being the bassist for Marilyn Manson from 2010 until June 2014.
-He played bass on tour for artists such as Goon Moon in 2007, Chelsea Wolfe in 2017, and Peter Hook and the Light in 2018.
+Fred Sablan is an American musician originally from Cupertino, California.
+He has been a touring bassist for artists such as Goon Moon in 2007, Marilyn Manson from 2010 to 2014, Chelsea Wolfe in 2017, and Peter Hook and the Light in 2018.
 Sablan was co-host of the Hour Of Goon podcast with former Marilyn Manson bandmate Jeordie White from 2016 to 2017.
-Currently, he plays bass for Heavens Blade and is the touring bassist for Deftones since 2022, filling in for the departed Sergio Vega.
+Since October 2018, he has played bass for Heavens Blade.
+As of April 2022, he has also been the touring bassist with Deftones.

-Musical career
+Career

 Goon Moon (2007)

-Since July 2007, Sablan has been involved as both a live bassist and occasional guitarist for Jeordie White and Chris Goss side project Goon Moon.
+During 2007, Sablan was involved as both a live bassist and occasional guitarist for Jeordie White and Chris Goss side project Goon Moon.

 Marilyn Manson (2010–2014)

 In July 2010, it was revealed that Sablan had been named as the new bass player for Marilyn Manson.
 He was involved with the recording and writing of the album Born Villain.
 Touring for the Hey, Cruel World Tour started in February 2012 at the Soundwave Festival in Australia and then in Japan.
 Sablan completed touring on the Hey, Cruel World Tour, Twins of Evil, and Masters of Madness tours by July 2013 in the US and Europe.
 He departed the band in June 2014.